KristijanBoshev/FINKI_Class_Scheduler/README.md

 - Please find alternative classroom for < subject > lecture on < day > < time >
 - Example: Please find alternative classroom for VNP lecture on Tue 10am
 - And follow the given instructions in Terminal

+If used via the link, there will be 3 alternate tabs representing:

+ 1. The current schedule
+ 2. Form to make changes
+ 3. The updated schedule with new info